-Ukraine is on the path to Euro integration and is introducing a number of business reforms.
-Now starting a business there is much easier due to the simplification of the taxation system and improvement of registration procedures.
-As of 2017, the country is 22 positions higher in the World Bank’s Ease of Doing Business comparing to 2014.
-Moreover, the World Economic Forum ranks Ukraine 68th out of 140 countries in its Global Competitiveness Index, with high levels of education development, business sophistication, and innovation adoption.
+Ukraine is on the path to its integration with the EU and is introducing a number of business reforms.
+Now, starting a business is much easier due to the simplification of the taxation system and improvement of registration procedures.
+As of 2020, the country is 89 positions higher in the World Bank’s Ease of Doing Business compared to 2014.
+Moreover, according to the 2019 A.T.
+Kearney GSLI , Ukraine ranks 20th out of 50 most attractive business locations in the world.

 Local authorities recognize the need to support the development of the Ukrainian IT industry as a strategically important area for the country’s progress.
 That is why they increased the state order for graduates in technical specialties and adopted the law on the simplification of export services.
 And this is just a minor part of governmental incentives for the local IT market growth and development.

-All in all, software development in Eastern Europe is one of the most dynamic sectors, providing new and attractive opportunities for offshore leaders.
-Ukraine remains one of the leading forces in the region, due to its solid talent pool, strong technical education, and developed business infrastructure.
-This IT outsourcing destination was recognized among the Top 25 IT services exporters and attracted a myriad of multinational companies.
-Now the main challenge rests in finding the best IT outsourcing provider to help you allocate a strong team for fruitful cooperation.
+All in all, IT outsourcing in Eastern Europe is one of the most dynamic sectors, providing new and attractive opportunities for offshore leaders.
+Ukraine remains one of the leading forces in the region, due to its solid talent pool, strong technical education, and well-developed business infrastructure.
+This IT outsourcing destination was recognized among the top 25 IT services exporters and attracted a myriad of multinational companies.
+Now, the main challenge rests in finding the best IT outsourcing provider to help you allocate a strong team for fruitful cooperation.